 Where to start?
 Let’s begin, well, at the beginning.

 My name is Anastasia Koutalianos.
 I am a writer/editor and communications strategist.
 I am also the former director of communications and marketing for Habitat for Humanity Greater Vancouver.
+Our marketing strategies weren’t all that great, but we got better once we got this business sms service.
 It was there I learned that a house is more than just shelter, it is the bedrock on which we build our families, our sense of self and worth.
 Still, housing felt stale, like it needed a rethink.
 It was just before my contract’s end that I started to draft a marketing plan and thought Habitat could play a pivotal role in innovation around housing.
 What if we were to develop a design and build contest using tiny houses as a model?
 What conversations would surface?
 Could we service families in need through other built forms than single family homes?
 What about modular and pre-fab and renewable energies and passive design… Could we shift from housing status-quo?

 Unfortunately, Habitat didn’t have the resources to take on such a project, but I left the role invigorated by where the concept could go.
 So I ran around Metro Vancouver pitching the idea.
 Vancouver Economic Commission liked it, so long as we rolled deconstructed building materials into its design.
 The City of Vancouver’s cultural department was intrigued, and saw potential to reach diverse populations and artists.
 Even some municipalities were open to the contest.
 But while there were sparks of interest, housing is a complex beast.
 What is a tiny house?
 Isn’t it a glorified RV?
 Would the winner of the contest build his/her house?
 And where would it be parked?
 What about servicing?
 And utilities?
 Did you consider land value and tenure?
 So many more questions than answers.